glebdv/mongoDB_project/README.md

-Add new model :
+Add new model
-Create model => seeder.js -> add to 'load models'
+=> add controllers and routes for it
+=> bring in the route in the server.js (route files and mount in middleware)